-Nigeria is one of the West African states that was colonized by the British.
+Nigeria is a country in West Africa.
 The nation's first president was Nnamdi Azikiwe, a former governor general who rose to power with the declaration of the Federal Republic of Nigeria in October 1963.
 A Coup in 1966 established military rule in Nigeria and triggered the Nigerian Civil War (1967-1970).
 The Nigerian Second Republic was established with a new constitution in 1979 after which a presidential system modeled in American style was implemented.
 A subsequent constitution was adopted in 1993 establishing the Third Nigerian Republic, but the military coup took power until 1999 when another constitution was passed and is still in use today.

 The Nigerian president serves as both the chief of state as well as the head of government.
 Nigerians go to the polls after every four years to elect the president.
 The president undertakes all required duties as the commander-in-chief of the nation's armed forces.
 The Nigerian president assents to and signs bills and can return a bill to Parliament for reconsideration or can refer it to the Supreme Court to determine the constitutionality of the bill.
 Other duties of the president include appointing commissions of inquiry, summoning the Parliament to hold sessions on extraordinary business, calling a referendum, pardoning offenders, conferring honors, receiving foreign dignitaries, and appointing ambassadors, consular, and diplomatic representatives.
 The Nigerian president appoints the ministers who are confirmed by the senate.
 Ministries have permanent secretaries and also oversee various parastatal organizations.